rcos/rcos-handbook/docs/mentoring/training.md

 ## Grading

 One of a Mentor's most important and helpful responsibilites is grading their mentees' Status Updates, Mid-year Review, and Final Review.
 Currently, grading takes place through Submitty.
-At the start of the semester, you should be added as a Grader on the RCOS Submitty course.
+At the start of the semester, you will be added as a Grader on the RCOS Submitty course.
 You will be assigned to only grade assignments for your Small Group mentees.
 The first Mentor Meeting will show what this looks like in Submitty.

 In general, as a Mentor you must familiarize yourself with the RCOS [grading rubric](grading/rubric) so that you can answer mentees' questions.
-In short, in order of grading weight the rubric is: contributions, status updates/documentation, presentation, attendance.

-Point your mentees to this Handbook for the most up-to-date information.
+In short, in order of grading weight the rubric is: contributions, status updates/documentation, presentation, attendance Point your mentees to this Handbook for the most up-to-date information.

+Mentors are asked to grade/review

+- Project proposals - for each project once at the start of the semester
+- Status Updates - for each mentee weekly
+- Mid-year Review - for each mentee once in the middle of the semester
+- Final Review - for each mentee once at the end of the semester
+- Final Presentations - for each mentee project once at the end of the semester

 ## Taking Attendance